gtque/k8s_ubuntu_wsl/examples/README.md

 * `config/local-dev` contains the configuration yaml files used to render the templates
 * `deploy` contains the scripts for rendering and deploying the templates
   * `render` contains the ansible configuration and k8s scripts that render and apply the templates.
-* the rest of the folders are example "types", such as java, k8s, go (not yet implemented), etc...
+* the rest of the folders are language "types", such as java, k8s, go (not yet implemented), etc...
-  * under each example type there should be a folder called `modules`.
+  * under each language there should be a folder called `modules`.
 This contains the actual example code and files.
   * each deployable module under `modules` has a `k8s/templates` directory which contains the necessary scripts and template files for deploying that module.
   * when deployed, the templates will be rendered using ansible into the `k8s/rendered` directory.
 * `java` contains java based application examples